oasp/s2i/devonfw/README.md

 ### How to create DevonFW templates in openshift

-To let all user to use this templates in all openshift projects, you should create it in a openshift namespace.
+To let all user to use this templates in all openshift projects, you should create it in an openshift namespace.
 To do that, you must log in as an admin.
 ```
 $ oc login -u system:admin
 $ oc create -f https://raw.githubusercontent.com/oasp/s2i/master/devonfw/templates/devonfw-java-template.json --namespace=openshift